JasonYG/Computer-Science-Club/Algorithms/Breadth-First Search/README.md

     step[r][c - 1] = step[r][c] + 1;
 }
 ```
 Afterwards, we can put all of that into a `while` loop, as we have to check the *entire* grid, not just the four neighbors of our starting point.
-The `while` loop will run until our queue is empty, which means that the whole grid would have been traversed.
+The `while` loop will run until our queue is empty, which means that the whole grid will have been traversed.
 ```Java
 while (!rowQueue.isEmpty()) {
     int r = rowQueue.poll();